michelfernandez/cove/site/content/english/identification.md

 {{% markdown %}}
 ## Electronic identity (eID)
-People who log on to Skribble with a verified eID automatically activate QES or FES.
+People who log on to Skribble with a verified eID automatically activate QES or AES.
 {{% /markdown %}}

-{{< picture e-id-map 810 "Identification for the QES and the FES.
+{{< picture e-id-map 810 "Identification for the QES and the AES.
 Let us advise you and find the right identification solution for your company." >}}

 {{% markdown %}}
 A growing number of people in Europe have a verified electronic identity (eID).
 Skribble integrates these eIDs.
-This means that millions of people can sign immediately with QES or FES without additional identification procedures.
+This means that millions of people can sign immediately with QES or AES without additional identification procedures.
 {{% /markdown %}}
 {{< /content >}}